fol2/Octopus_Agile_Helper/dev_log.md

 - Users can immediately see their current rate
 - Clear indication of when the rate will change
 - Consistent with existing card styling and layout

+## 2024-12-27: Global Settings Refactor

+1. **Removed Global `averageHours`**
+   - Removed the global `averageHours` setting as it's now managed locally by each card
+   - Updated `RatesViewModel` to accept hours as a parameter in relevant functions
+   - Cleaned up `SettingsView` UI

+2. **Added Rate Display Toggle**
+   - Added new global setting `showRatesInPounds` to toggle between pence (p/kWh) and pounds (£/kWh)
+   - Enhanced `RatesViewModel.formatRate()` to handle both display formats
+   - Added toggle in Settings UI for user preference
+   - Rates are now displayed consistently across all cards based on user preference